JoseRoca/AfxNova/docs/String Management /String Procedures.md

 ---

-### <a name="wstrcodepointtosurrogatpair"></a>wstrCodePointToSurrogatePair
+### <a name="wstrcodepointtosurrogatpair"></a>DWStrCodePointToSurrogatePair

 Converts a Unicode code point (above U+FFFF) back into its high and low surrogate pair.
 ```
-SUB wstrCodePointToSurrogatePair (BYVAL codePoint AS ULONG, BYREF high AS USHORT, BYREF low AS USHORT)
+SUB DWStrCodePointToSurrogatePair (BYVAL codePoint AS ULONG, BYREF high AS USHORT, BYREF low AS USHORT)
 ```

 | Parameter  | Description |